 - Ionic uses web technologies to develop hybrid apps with minimum codes

-- React Native uses native technologies to give native experience.
+- React Native uses native techniques to give native experience.

 - React Native offers better UI experience using native elements.